sipeed/sipeed_wiki/docs/hardware/en/tang/Tang-Nano-9K/examples/picorv.md

 ## Preface

 There ia an example about picoRV : [Tang Nano 9K github repository](https://github.com/sipeed/TangNano-9K-example/tree/main/picotiny).
-In this turtial we just describe how to run the example simply .
+In this tutorial we just describe how to run the example simply .

 ## Environment